it985/my-stars/README.md

 *   [json-iterator/go](https://github.com/json-iterator/go) - A high-performance 100% compatible drop-in replacement of "encoding/json"

 *   [buger/goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.

-*   [go-sonic/sonic](https://github.com/go-sonic/sonic) - Sonic is a blogging platform developed by Go.
-Simple and powerful

 *   [tickstep/cloudpan189-go](https://github.com/tickstep/cloudpan189-go) - 天翼云盘命令行客户端(CLI)，基于GO语言实现